Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Convergence and Stability Analyses

-As we remove the temporary links that were provided for the learning phase, the structure of the interconnections in $\mathcal{G}$ are returned to it original topology.
-Therefore, it is vital to provide stability guarantees after the recursion in \Cref{alg:distributed_control_algorithm} is completed.
-This statement is a direct consequence of \Cref{thm:stabilizability_learning_phase} when the control components are converged and is outlined in the following corollary.
+Finally, we note that as the temporary links introduced during the learning phase are removed, the structure of the agents' interaction is once again the original network $\mathcal{G}$.
+As such, it is vital to provide stability guarantees after \Cref{alg:distributed_control_algorithm} terminates and components of the control design have converged.
+This issue is addressed in the following corollary whose proof is similar to that of \Cref{thm:stabilizability_learning_phase} and thus omitted for brevity.